AAdewunmi/AAdewunmi/README.md

 ii. contributing to **Open Source Projects** (Preferred Programming Languages: Java, Python and JavaScript).

-- 🥇 One of my career goals is to become a **Java Champion and Developer Advocate**
+- 🥇 One of my career goals is to become a **Java Champion and Developer Advocate**.

 - ⚡ Fun fact: I ❤️ "The Matrix" 💊